 The North College MAX BRT was identified as part of the future transit network in the Fort Collins Transit Master Plan (2019).
 As part of the North College MAX BRT the proposed MAX station adjacent to the King Soopers at 1842 North College Avenue was identified as a future transit center and mobility hub with a park-and-ride.
 The transit recommendations in this plan are similar to those presented in the Transit Master Plan with some adjustments made based on community input and alternatives evaluation findings.
-Figure 2 displays the future transit network from the 2019 plan.
+Figure 8 displays the future transit network from the 2019 plan.
 The North College MAX route completes the north-south MAX corridor through Fort Collins, creating a spine of rapid transit traversing the city.
+North College Avenue is a high priority in the city, after West Elizabeth Street which has the city's highest ridership outside of the MAX corridor, and above Harmony Road which has lower ridership and less transit-supportive urban form.

-The Transit Master Plan also outlines the relationship between land use density and viability of different transit solutions (see Figure 1).
+The Transit Master Plan also outlines the relationship between land use density and viability of different transit solutions (see Figure 9).
 In general, areas with higher densities of residents and jobs generate higher demand for transit ridership which requires greater capital investment in transit and more frequent transit service.
 This concept is key to this study and provided a foundation for the analysis of existing and projected land use development in the North College area and how improvements to the area's land use policies could support a future MAX BRT route on North College Avenue.
+Today, the North College Avenue area's density is in the range of Mixed Neighborhoods.